Epiphyllum spp.

 Root Rot

-Root rot is only likely to occur when the plant’s roots stay too wet.
+Root rot is only likely to occur if the roots stay too wet as a result of poor drainage or overwatering.

 Spotting